ACM40960/project-danielquesada89/README.md

 ##  <span id="models" style="color:#5fa8d3;">6.
 Models</span>

 Our project addresses two estimation problems.
-One is predicting the repair cost for each of the damages sustained by the car, and the other is accurately locating and classifying the type of damage to generate a repair estimate.
+One is predicting the repair cost for each of the damages sustained by the car, and the other is accurately locating and classifying the type of damage to generate a repair estimate cost.
 To achieve this, we have employed two models:
 - **Random Forest** .
 It has been tried different prediction models, such as XG Boost, GLM Models with and without regularization and Random Forests with different parameters.

-- **YOLO** is a state-of-the-art, real-time object detection algorithm that treats object detection as a regression problem instead of a classification task by spatially separating bounding boxes and associating probabilities with each detected object using a single convolutional neural network (CNN).
+- **YOLO** is a state-of-the-art real-time object detection algorithm that treats object detection as a regression problem instead of a classification task, by spatially separating bounding boxes and associating probabilities with each detected object using a single convolutional neural network (CNN).
 The version used in this project is YOLOv8 in the "medium" size.
 Please refer to the PDF [YOLO_model.pdf](./Others/YOLO_model.pdf) that we have created to explain this model in detail if you want to dive deeper into how it works.

 ##  <span id="results" style="color:#5fa8d3;">7.
 Results</span>